Binary-Bandits-01/Presentation/README.md

 # Presentation
 This GitHub repository is dedicated to hosting a single, impactful presentation slide deck summarizing the key insights, findings, and outcomes of this red team project.
+A link is provided to the recording of our live presentation.

 [Presentation Slide Deck](placeholder)